tahsrz/sunset-pulse/README.md

 Why This Isn't Another ChatGPT Wrapper
 Most real estate AI is a thin layer over OpenAI.
 If OpenAI changes pricing or terms, those businesses are cooked.

-We built a Tri-Vector RAG architecture.
+Out of the fires of a purely mathematical Java 3D viewer I built a Tri-Vector RAG architecture.
 Every AI response has to pull from three sources:

 Hyper-local commerce — private business data that gives a neighborhood its character